ryanw-mobile/cat-news/README.md

 ```
 This project has been reviewed.
+I have been offered a role, joined and left Sky. :)

 Further changes to this project are entirely experimental,
 for applying some later techs and keep the tech stack updated.